 This type of play can, of course, be considered creative play.
-It can be baking and decorating cookies, making art with paint, clay and craft supplies.
-Throwing pebbles in a lake, or drawing in the sand with a stick, or building a sand castle could count here, too.
+It can be baking and decorating cookies, or making art with paint, clay or craft supplies.
+Throwing pebbles in a lake, drawing in the sand with a stick, or building a sand castle could count here, too.

 Sometimes, feelings and thoughts can be expressed during this type of play, which we often see in art forms.

 - What are normal fine motor skills to have in the early childhood years, and why are they important?

 - So many easy preschool winter craft ideas to try at daycare or at home